Skip to content

 6. Method

-Every REST API request has a method — in the form of a verb that indicates the type of API request that’s being sent.
-Common methods are GET, POST, PUT, PATCH, and DELETE.
+A method is the HTTP verb that tells the REST API what action to perform, such as GET, POST, PUT, PATCH, or DELETE.
 (It’s like you’re training a really smart golden retriever.)
 For the Invoke-RestMethod, the default method is GET and, just like in PowerShell, is used to retrieve information.

 Which version of PowerShell should you use with REST APIs

 We’ll walk through some common REST API examples that show you how to use REST APIs in PowerShell.
-The test API in these examples is jsonplace.typicode.com and the default method is GET.
+The test API in these examples is jsonplaceholder.typicode.com and the default method is GET.

 When it comes to REST APIs, using Invoke-RestMethod allows you to interact with APIs and show the results as objects.
 Using Invoke-RestMethod automatically parses the JSON or XML returned by the API, so you don’t have to do it yourself.
 (The ability to do more with less is a highly marketable skill in IT.)